Friends of the Soul

 MSW | LICSW

 April (she/her) is a teacher, consultant and clinical practitioner at Anam Cara Therapies since the winter of 2013.
 Her professional experience includes work with adults, children and their families.
 In her work with children, April uses techniques including Adlerian Play Therapy, Yoga Calm, and Theraplay to further develop the child’s strengths and to help foster attunement between child and caregivers.

 April has worked in social services for 13 years, including four years with Headway Emotional Health Services in a school setting, providing play therapy, skills groups and family therapy with elementary school students with significant mental health and behavioral needs.

 With all of her clients, April brings a grounded presence that is filled with curiosity and wonder for the unfolding of each person’s truth and authentic self.
 She creates a safe and reflective space to help her clients take steps towards living out their values.
 April is currently a student in the Ridhwan School, practicing mindfulness and inquiry to continue supporting her own truth to emerge.
 She most enjoys spending time with her family and their community, having potluck dinners, playing in music ensembles and exploring the outdoors.

-Nathan is a dad, activist, writer, permaculture enthusiast and clinical trainee at Anam Cara Therapies who has worked in the mental health field for over 18 years.
+Nathan is a dad, movement worker, writer, permaculture enthusiast and clinical trainee at Anam Cara Therapies who has worked in the mental health field for over 18 years.
 Nathan approaches his work with a not-knowing attitude born of the rich variety of experience and many surprises he encounters in daily life.
-His practice as therapist is to accompany clients in the often confusing journey toward their preferred future by nurturing best hopes and neglected desires while grounding them in the rhythms of everyday life.
-In this way, therapy supports client intentions to cultivate the wonderful joys of a more mindful and integrated style of living.
+His practice as therapist is to accompany clients in the often confusing journey toward their preferred future by nurturing best hopes and values while grounding in the rhythms of everyday life.
+In this way, therapy supports client intentions to cultivate the satisfaction of a more mindful and integrated style of living.